University of West Florida: History

 In 1962, the Florida Legislature authorized the State Board of Education to locate a state university in Escambia County.
 Harold Crosby was appointed the first president in July 1964.
 UWF became the sixth institution of the State University System of Florida, which today consists of twelve public universities.

 Ground was broken on April 16, 1965, and in the same year the chambered nautilus was adopted as the official UWF emblem.
 UWF was originally an upper-level institution, enrolling juniors, seniors and graduate students.
 The first students began classes in the fall of 1967, and in June 1968, 58 students received degrees in the first commencement ceremony.
-In 1969, the Southern Association of Colleges and Schools accredited the university undergraduate programs, and the first master's degree programs were established.
+In 1969, the Southern Association of Colleges and Schools accredited the university undergraduate programs and the first master's degree programs were established.

 In July 1979, the university organized into a more traditional structure by establishing three colleges: Arts and Sciences, Business, and Education.
 In 1999, the colleges reorganized into the College of Arts and Sciences, the College of Business and the College of Professional Studies.
 In Aug.
 2012, the former three-college structure transitioned into four academic colleges: College of Arts, Social Sciences and Humanities; College of Education and Professional Studies; College of Science, Engineering and Health; and the College of Business.
 The most recent reorganization took place in 2015, splitting the former College of Science, Engineering and Health in two.

 Today, the university has four colleges: College of Arts, Social Sciences and Humanities; College of Business; Hal Marcus College of Science and Engineering; and Usha Kundu, MD College of Health.
 In addition, UWF has the School of Education.

-Chambered Nautilus
+Chambered nautilus

 Harold Crosby, the university's first president, selected the chambered nautilus to represent UWF because he was inspired by the poem "The Chambered Nautilus" by Oliver Wendell Holmes; it is "a symbol of growth, change and accomplishment."

+The chambered nautilus remained the primary institutional logo until July 2026, when the university introduced a new primary logo featuring a stylized UWF lettermark as part of a comprehensive brand refresh.
+The nautilus continues to be used in the presidential seal and other heritage elements of the university’s visual identity.